 The accounts have been prepared on the going concern basis.
-The Company primarily operates in the relatively defensive pharmaceutical industry which the Directors expect to be less affected by current economic conditions, including the potential consequences of Brexit, compared to other industries.
+The Company primarily operates in the relatively defensive pharmaceutical industry.

-The Company had £1,043,450 of cash and cash equivalents as at 30 June 2021(2020: £1,047,860).
+The Company had £687,674 of cash and cash equivalents as at 30 June 2022 (2021: £1,043,450).

 The board operates an investment policy under which the primary objective is to invest in low-risk cash or cash equivalent investments to safeguard the principal.